 In the first part of this series, we laid out a set of principles to help you understand when microservices can be a useful architectural choice.
-We promised follow-up pieces describing each of the factors in more detail.
-In the seventh and final post of the series, we explore the freedom to choose the right tech for the job.
+In this post, we explore one those factors, the freedom to choose the right tech for the job, in more detail.

 You should consider a new technology stack when there are recognizable benefits to your business!
 For example: